Summit photography provided by Stephen Lang

 Video/Film Project - Video/Film projects should be no more than 12 minutes long in final form.
 A video/film project can be the work of more than one student (up to 10 students), but must be the students' own product.

 6. Complete your project.
 If you have questions about the essay or other projects, you may speak with your teacher or send an email to firstname.lastname@example.org.
-If you prefer to speak with someone at the LIYS about your project, please call us at (631) 687-1285.
+If you prefer to speak with someone at the LIYS about your project, please call Dr. Gail Lamberta at St. Joseph’s College at (631) 687-1285.

 7. Submit your completed project.
 An essay project can be submitted to your high school (to your teacher or person designated at your school to receive LIYS projects), or you can email it to email@example.com.

 Links to media projects posted online, such as youtube.com or other social media sites, may also be sent to firstname.lastname@example.org.
-Be sure that access to your project is not restricted.
+Please make sure that access to your project is not restricted and

 Summit participants will be chosen by the LIYS Selection Committee based on the quality of their projects.